John Adams (cartographer)

-Biography
+Early life and education

 John Adams was born in Shropshire and in 1653 followed his four older brothers in attending Shrewsbury School.
 His eldest brother, William, was admitted to Gray’s Inn in 1655 but never progressed to the bar, and settled back in Shropshire where he would later assist John as a surveyor; another brother, Robert, was rector of Shrawardine from 1666 until 1710.
 Their parents, William and Ann, also had four daughters.
 Following his marriage in about 1665, John became embroiled in litigation with his brother-in-law concerning his wife’s dowry, an experience of the law which may ultimately have led to his admission to the Inner Temple in 1672, where he was called to the bar in 1680.

+Map of England and Wales, 1677

-In July 1677 it was announced in The London Gazette that John Adams ‘of the Inner-Temple’ had produced ‘A New Large Map of England full six foot square’, enabling merchants and armchair travellers for the first time to see at a glance the ‘computed and measured miles’ between market towns and other significant places.
-Thomas Palmer had produced a somewhat sketchy roadmap of England and Wales in 1668, but this was based on surveys undertaken by Christopher Saxton (in the 1570s) and John Norden, and errors had accrued with the publication of each successive ‘new’ map, including those of John Speed.
-Also, as Adams observed, ‘The Space of One hundred years, and the late Civil War hath much altered the face of the Kingdom; many Castles and Ancient Seats have been demolished, and several considerable Houses since erected, Market Towns disused, and others new made’.
-Following an extensive survey, John Ogilby published in 1675 the first detailed strip-maps showing the country’s principal roads, but Adams seems to have perceived a need for a more comprehensive and spatially-representative map.
-Having witnessed in London the publication of Ogilby’s maps, Adams engaged one of Ogilby’s surveyors, Gregory King, to engrave his 1677 map, which was printed over twelve separate sheets.
-Two years later, King was again engaged to engrave a smaller version of the map (spread over just two 'Imperial' sheets), to which were added 'the Rivers and an Alphabetical Table of all the Cities and Market-Towns, with Letters referring to the Map, the Distance of every Town from London, and their several Latitudes and Longitudes'.
+In July 1677 it was announced in the London Gazette that John Adams "of the Inner-Temple" had produced "A New Large Map of England full six foot square", enabling merchants and armchair travellers for the first time to see at a glance the "computed and measured miles" between market towns and other significant places.
+Thomas Palmer had produced a somewhat sketchy roadmap of England and Wales in 1668, but this was based on surveys undertaken by Christopher Saxton (in the 1570s) and John Norden, and errors had accrued with the publication of each successive "new" map, including those of John Speed.
+Also, as Adams observed, "The Space of One hundred years, and the late Civil War hath much altered the face of the Kingdom; many Castles and Ancient Seats have been demolished, and several considerable Houses since erected, Market Towns disused, and others new made".
+Following an extensive survey, John Ogilby published in 1675 the first detailed strip-maps showing the country's principal roads, but Adams seems to have perceived a need for a more comprehensive and spatially-representative map.
+Having witnessed in London the publication of Ogilby's maps, Adams engaged one of Ogilby's surveyors, Gregory King, to engrave his 1677 map, which was printed over twelve separate sheets.
+Two years later, King was again engaged to engrave a smaller version of the map (spread over just two 'Imperial' sheets), to which were added "the Rivers and an Alphabetical Table of all the Cities and Market-Towns, with Letters referring to the Map, the Distance of every Town from London, and their several Latitudes and Longitudes".